Fire Safety Agreement: Flame Effects in Camps

 • All LP-Gas Hoses that will be operated in excess of 5 psi shall be designed for a working pressure of at least 350 psi and shall be continuously marked by the manufacturer to indicate its maximum operating pressure and compatibility with LP-Gas.

-• Air or pneumatic line is not acceptable as fuel hose.
+• Air or pneumatic lines are not acceptable as fuel hoses.
 LP-Gas degrades rubber hose not specifically designed for use with that fuel.
 This results in the hose cracking from the inside out, potentially leading to a catastrophic failure.

 • Hose clamps are prohibited on LP-Gas hose at any pressure.
 All fuel hose connections shall be factory made, or constructed with a crimped fitting specifically designed for that purpose.
 Hose clamps are well known for cutting and chafing fuel lines or coming loose, possibly leading to catastrophic failure.